Who is Edoardo Tresoldi?

-This is one of the more fantastic work by Tresoldo.
+This is one of the more fantastic works by Tresoldo.
 It was another collaboration with Borondo for the Animal exhibition organized by Borondo.
 The sculpture shows birds flying in and out of a cage.
-The floating birds over the cage make the presentation eerily realistic almost as if the viewer is looking at a real-life cage through a screen mesh.
-It was part of his first limited edition line of sculptures in a series titled Reason
+The floating birds over the cage make the presentation eerily realistic, almost as if the viewer is looking at a real-life cage through a screen mesh.
+It was part of his first limited edition line of sculptures in a series titled Reason.

 In 2018, Edoardo Tresoldi continued to dazzle the world with his unique artworks.
 Among his latest works is the Etherea jutting over and above renowned fields of Coachella Art and Music Festival in California.
 This is where peerless artists in the ilk of Beyonce, Cardi B, Jamiroquai perform.

 The work comprises three dominant buildings of baroque and neoclassical architectural styles.
 Etherea stuns with its beauty as the day evolves.
 Light filters through the monumental structure, creating a momentary effect synonymous with many of Edoardo’s works.

 This is a 3-set sculpture taking the form of a basilica.
 Etherea’s three similar structures accentuate in height from 36 feet to 56 feet to the tallest at 72 feet.
 However, they are not the first murals in Coachella but the largest since the commissioning of artists to create monuments in 2009.

 In 2018, after years of research, Eduardo finally developed the structure using a self-articulated and handcrafting technique entirely.
 Constructing the structure used for over 500 wire mesh rolls, each measuring 25 meters long and 1 meter high.
 The wire mesh used was 25*25mm.